 Sonoma County, CA

-Sonoma ACE & Resiliency Fellowship Offers Science, Compassion, Community
+Sonoma ACEs & Resiliency Fellowship Offers Science, Compassion, Community

 In Sonoma County, invitations to speak about adverse childhood experiences (ACEs) and resilience kept pouring in.
 There simply weren’t enough qualified trainers to go around.